-Just like any other small creature or insect, scorpions species like the southern devil scorpion, striped bark scorpion, hentz striped scorpion, Florida bark scorpions, southern unstriped scorpion, slender brown scorpion, they also enter your house through any cracks or small spaces.
+Just like any other small creature or insect, scorpion species like the southern devil scorpion, striped bark scorpion, Hentz striped scorpion, Florida bark scorpion, southern unstriped scorpion, and slender brown scorpion, also enter your house through any cracks or small spaces.
 Even though scorpions in Georgia look deadly and very scary, they’re in fact, boneless creatures.

 Since they get overwhelmed by exposure to light, they use their sense of smell and hearing to locate food and shelter.
 That’s the reason they are mostly nocturnal.